UWM-Libraries/GeoDiscovery-Documentation/docs/dependencies.md

 [Sprockets GitHub Repo](https://github.com/rails/sprockets)

 Sprockets is a Ruby library for compiling and serving web assets.
 It features declarative dependency management for JavaScript and CSS assets, as well as a powerful preprocessor pipeline that allows you to write assets in languages like CoffeeScript, Sass and SCSS.

+Sprockets is a gem from the RoR community that helps you to bundle your JS and CSS together in the project.
+It's an old gem and it's as of Rails version 7 being phased out.
+It's the one GeoBlacklight currently uses.
+See the Ruby on [Rails Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html) guides for more info.

 ## sqlite3